Aider-AI/aider/docs/ctags.md

-  - Help GPT understand the overall codebase, so that it can decifer the meaning of code with complex dependencies and generate new code that respects existing abstractions.
+  - Help GPT understand the overall codebase, so that it can decifer the meaning of code with complex dependencies and generate new code that respects and utilizes existing abstractions.
   - Convey all of this "code context" to GPT in an efficient manner that fits within the 8k-token context window.

-To address these issues, `aider` has a new experimental feature that utilizes `ctags` to provide GPT with a **concise map of your whole git repository** that includes all declared variables and functions with call signatures.
+To address these issues, `aider` now sends GPT a **concise map of your whole git repository**. that includes all declared variables and functions with call signatures.
-This *repo map* enables GPT to better comprehend, navigate and edit the code in larger repos.
+This *repo map* is built using `ctags` and enables GPT to better comprehend, navigate and edit code in larger repos.

 To get a sense of how effective this can be, this [chat transcript](https://aider.chat/examples/add-test.html)